PowerAuth Command-Line Tool Usage

 communication.

--l,--signature-type <arg> In case a specified method is 'sign' or 'sign-encrypt', this
+-l,--auth-code-type <arg> In case the specified method is 'authenticate' or

 -m,--method <arg> What API method to call, available names are 'create',

-'status', 'remove', 'sign', 'unlock', 'create-custom',
+'status', 'remove', 'authenticate', 'unlock', 'create-custom',

 'create-token', 'validate-token', 'remove-token', 'encrypt',

-'sign-encrypt', 'token-encrypt', 'start-upgrade',
+'authenticate-encrypt', 'token-encrypt', 'start-upgrade', and

 -o,--scope <arg> ECIES encryption scope: 'application' or 'activation'.

--p,--password <arg> Password used for a knowledge related key encryption.
+-p,--password <arg> Password used for a knowledge-related key encryption.
 If not

 specified, an interactive input is required.